 Tell your doctor if you are pregnant before using this medication.
 Treatment can lower the risk of passing HIV infection to your baby.
 Discuss the risks and benefits with your doctor.

 It is unknown if this medication passes into breast milk.
 Because breast milk can transmit HIV, do not breast-feed.

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

 If you miss a dose, take it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip the missed dose.
+Take your next dose at the regular time.
 Do not double the dose to catch up.

-Store at room temperature between 59-86 degrees F (15-30 degrees C) away from light and moisture.
+Store in the original container at room temperature away from light and moisture.
+To protect from moisture, leave the desiccant in the tightly closed container.
 Do not store in the bathroom.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
-Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.
+Consult your pharmacist or local waste disposal company.

 This survey is being conducted by the WebMD marketing sciences department.